Design Management IS important.

 The customer and ‘other stakeholders’ are placed solidly at the center of the organization.
 These definitions all hold something in common, that design management is a core part of the corporate mission but it also shows that agreeing upon a single definition is difficult.

 “Simply put, design management is the business side of design.
-Design management encompasses the ongoing processes, business decisions, and strategies that enable innovation and create effectively-designed products, services, communications, environments, and brands that enhance our quality of life and provide organizational success.”
+Design management encompasses the ongoing processes, business decisions, and strategies that enable innovation and create effectively-designed products, services, communications, environments, and brands that enhance our quality of life and provide organisational success.”

 This is the first mention of innovation, it also provides an indication of the sort of things produced which helps us to conceptualise the uses of design management.
-In the commercial context a definition of design management needs to relate directly to a recognized business need, otherwise the definition sounds like a list of buzz words.
+In the commercial context a definition of design management needs to relate directly to a recognised business need, otherwise the definition sounds like a list of buzz words.

 The Cox report addresses this, in part under the UK remaining competitive, by defining three areas; creativity, innovation and design.
 ‘Creativity’ is the generation of new ideas, ‘innovation’ is the exploitation of those ideas and ‘design’ is the link between the two, it ‘shapes ideas to become practical and attractive propositions for users or customers.’
 It moves design into a unique position and makes it tangible.